South Devon Wildlife Champions

 The Autumn Devon Wildlife Champions Conference will kickstart a fantastic first year of projects.
 The Champions will also all receive an award on completion of their project and a celebratory finale event to finish the year.

 Field Studies Council (FSC) is a leader in running environmental education across the UK, 'bringing environmental understanding to all'.
 Their fantastic Start Bay Centre focuses on delivering this to primary schools through residential outdoor learning experiences.
 This will form a key part of the project.

-South Devon Wildlife Champions has been generously funded by South Devon Nature Fund and Education Technology Trust, two local bodies focusing on enriching and supporting the natural world in Devon.
+South Devon Wildlife Champions has been generously funded by South Devon Nature Trust and Education Technology Trust, two local bodies focusing on enriching and supporting the natural world in Devon.